siemens/ix/packages/documentation/docs/controls/modal.md

 ## Sizes

-Modals support the following sizes:
+Our Modals support the following sizes:

 - `360`
 - `480`
 - `600`
 - `720`
 - `840`
-- `full-width` - uses all the space of the screen.
+- `full-width` - Use the maximal size of the screen width

+The `size` can be configured over the configuration object of the `showModal` function.

 <Playground
   height="18rem"